Measuring customer health, scaling and cross-department alignment topped the list of trends CS teams will be focused on next year

 The full report: ‘Customer Success 2017 Trend Report: Securing the Future of Customer Success’ can be accessed here.

 Headquartered in Atlanta, GA, UserIQ was founded in 2014 to help SaaS companies transform the way they engage with their customers.
-From adoption and retention to expansion and advocacy, UserIQ combines user intelligence, targeted engagements, and customer health to deliver what each customer needs to be successful in every moment.
-In 2016, the Technology Association of Georgia (TAG) recognized UserIQ as a ‘Top 10 Most Innovative Company.’
+From adoption and retention to expansion and advocacy, UserIQ combines user intelligence, targeted engagements, and customer health to deliver what each customer needs to be successful at every moment.
+In 2017, Startup Atlanta recognized UserIQ as Atlanta’s Best B2B Startup.
 For more information on UserIQ, visit useriq.com and follow us on Twitter @UserIQ.